ynsta/steamcontroller/README.md

 Other test tools are installed:
  - `sc-dump.py` : Dump raw message from the controller.
  - `sc-gyro-plot.py` : Plot curves from gyro data (require pyqtgraph and pyside installed).
  - `sc-test-cmsg.py` : Permit to send control message to the contoller.
+For example:
-For example `echo 8f07005e 015e01f4 01000000 | sc-test-cmsg.py` will make the controller beep.
+   `echo 8f07005e 015e01f4 01000000 | sc-test-cmsg.py` will make the controller beep.
  - `vdf2json.py` : Convert Steam VDF file to JSON.
  - `json2vdf.py` : Convert back JSON to VDF file.